 It includes several conditions that were considered separate in the past, such as autism and Asperger’s syndrome.
 Since it’s a spectrum disorder, the severity can vary from person to person.

-ASD is estimated to affect about 0.76% of people worldwide and 1 in 59 children in the United States. ¹ Boys are about three times as likely as girls to be diagnosed with ASD.
+ASD is estimated to affect about 0.76% of people worldwide and 1 in 59 children in the United States. ¹ Boys are about three times as likely as girls to be diagnosed with the condition.

-Although there’s no single cause of autism, researchers believe the interplay of genetic and environmental factors affecting the developing brain plays a major role.
+Although there’s no single cause of autism, researchers believe the interplay of genetic and environmental factors affecting the developing brain play a major role.

 For example, studies have found structural differences in some parts of the brain of children with ASD.
-Researchers are also continuing to identify genes associated with ASD.
+Researchers are also continuing to identify genes associated with it.

 Meanwhile, environmental risk factors include advanced parental age, prenatal exposure to air pollution or pesticides, and maternal immune infections or disorders.

-Before it was reclassified into a spectrum disorder in 2013, autism was divided into four related conditions: ²
+Before it was reclassified as a spectrum disorder in 2013, autism was divided into four related conditions: ²

-1. Asperger’s Syndrome: A milder, high-functioning form of autism.
-People with Asperger’s have normal to high intelligence and can handle adult life.
+- Asperger’s Syndrome: A milder, high-functioning form of autism.
+People with Asperger’s have average to high intelligence and can handle adult life.
 However, they still struggle socially and may have limited interests.

-3. Autistic disorder: This disorder has the same types of symptoms as other forms of autism but is more severe.
+- Autistic disorder: This disorder has the same types of symptoms as other forms of autism, but is more severe.

 Autism Symptoms & Pathology